NuclearInstruments/SCISDK/examples/application-notes/charge-integration/Readme.md

-# Using SciCompiler and SciSDK to implement a charge integration writing a list and plotting a spectrum
+# Using Sci-Compiler and SciSDK to implement a charge integration writing a list and plotting a spectrum

 ## Experimental setup
 We used the following setup to test the charge integration.